Wildwood Sisterhood

 In essence, a Mystery School is a place of profound learning and spiritual growth, where initiates explore the deeper mysteries of life and the universe in a structured, often ritualistic, environment.

 • Through rituals, mysticism, and myth, we embrace the deep, cyclical wisdom of nature to enrich our lives and souls.
 Each season offers its own unique teachings—whether it be the fertile creativity of spring, the full bloom of summer, the harvest of autumn, or the introspective rest of winter.
-As we move through these sacred seasons, we allow the Earth’s natural rhythms to guide us in our personal and collective journeys, cultivating a deeper connection to the more-than-human world.
+As we move through these sacred seasons, we allow the Earth’s natural rhythms to guide us in our personal and collective stories, cultivating a deeper connection to the more-than-human world.

 • The Wildwood Sisterhood Mystery School is a sanctuary for unconventional inner exploration, echoing the solitude sought by religious mystics who found communion with the divine in nature.
-Our approach is grounded in eco-spirituality, recognizing the natural world as a vital source of wisdom and connection.
+Our approach is grounded in eco-spirituality and eco-mythology, recognizing the natural world as a vital source of wisdom and connection.
 As we gather in this sacred space, we awaken to the profound truths that lie within and around us, supported by a community of like-minded women who are committed to walking this path of spiritual awakening and transformation.

-• Over the course of the year, the Wildwood Sisterhood will explore the archetypal themes of Home, Departure, Initiation, and Return.
-By engaging with various myths and stories, we will reflect on the narratives that shape our lives and the deeper stories we inhabit.
 Together, we’ll map our own personal mythology, grounding it in our relationships with the places we call home.
 When we understand where we are, we also begin to understand why we are.

 This work will help us uncover the stories we live by and recognize which ones may need an ecological evolution.
 Using the Personal Mythology Wheel, we'll delve into questions of identity ("Why am I?"), direction ("Where am I going?"), and purpose ("Why am I going there?") as we align our personal myths with the greater web of life.